 She experimented with different scents until she found the right blend that made rodents flee the area time and time again.
 She contracted multiple independent studies to prove the efficacy of her product and earned a Federal EPA pesticide registration for Fresh Cab.

 Repelling mice before they enter will help prevent HPS and other rodent related diseases because there will never be contact with rodents.
 When using other methods of mouse control like mouse traps or rat poison, the user is still left with the task of disposing of caught or dead rodents, and risks exposure to dangerous pathogens.
 When rodents avoid areas treated with Fresh Cab, people are able to avoid coming into contact with the diseases rodents carry.

-Learn more about natural pest prevention and how to protect yourself against rodent related diseases like HPS in our Learning Center.
+Learn more about DIY pest prevention and how to protect yourself against rodent related diseases like HPS in our Pest Library.